james-jw/xq-promise/README.md

   promise:fork-join($work)
 ```

-In this case, since the inner ``fork-join`` simply makes lots of external requests, this actually can improves execution time.
+In this case, since the inner ``fork-join`` simply makes lots of external requests, this may actually improve execution time.

 ### Limitations
 With any async process their are limitations.
 So far these are the only noticed limitations: